 1 event,

 Contest Objective: Amateurs worldwide contact and exchange QSO information with other amateurs using only the Radioteletype (RTTY) mode on the 80, 40, 20, 15, and 10 meter bands.
-Any station may work any other station.
-Stations may be worked once per … Continue reading
+Any station may Continue Reading →

 Free